 Small changes to daily habits can support brain function and improve symptoms.
 These might include:

-If you think you may have ADHD, it is important to speak with a doctor or mental health professional.
+If you think you may have ADHD, it is important to first speak with a doctor or mental health professional.
 Online ADHD tests can help guide you, but they are not a diagnosis.
-Only a qualified healthcare provider can assess and confirm ADHD.
+A GP can discuss your concerns, check for other possible causes, and refer you for an ADHD assessment if needed.

 An ADHD assessment is usually carried out by a specialist, such as a psychiatrist or clinical psychologist.
 This involves looking at your symptoms, personal history, and how ADHD may be affecting different areas of your life [3].